Needless to say, this is my provisional review of The Last Jedi. And yeah, it’s probably going to get ugly at times.

 But then, having killed Snoke, he then just ends up firmly back on the Dark Side again.
 Suddenly, Rey is acting like Kylo wasn’t on the Dark Side before and is only just turning now.
 It’s really odd.

 And it doesn’t work dramatically, because we already saw Kylo going through his light/dark struggle in The Force Awakens and the whole point of the dramatic scene where he kills Han Solo is that that was his decisive act that put him firmly on the Dark Side, resolving the inner struggle.
-Therefore the back-and-forth element here in this film falls flat.
+Therefore the back-and-forth element here is questionable.

 But then why bother showing Leia using Force powers?
 The only reason Leia has Force abilities is because of her parentage.